wuxc/pywin32doc/md/PyIPropertyEnumTypeList.md

 # PyIPropertyEnumTypeList

 ## PyIPropertyEnumTypeList Object

-Contains a collection of[PyIPropertyEnumType](#pyipropertyenumtype) objects that define the allowable values for a property
+Contains a collection of [PyIPropertyEnumType](PyIPropertyEnumType.md) objects that define the allowable values for a property

 #### Methods

   - [GetCount](PyIPropertyEnumTypeList.md#pyipropertyenumtypelistgetcount)